Kattusite/defense-of-meridor/README.md

 * Make it so troops that were just converted this turn can still move.
 * Grey out a troop when it is selected
 * Make it so clicking on one troop when another is selected will select the second troop (assuming the currently selected troop cannot heal/unseal tp)
 * Desired behavior when running out of moves: Deselect current pet, disable further selection of pets.
+* Troop outline colors should also be shown in the troop info screen on the right hand side of the MeriFrame.
+* When the game has been won, remove all troop outlines.

 ##General QoL fixes
 * Make it more obvious when no turns remain.